Get your fix quick. The downgrading of UK banks likely to increase fixed-mortgage rates

 Author: Andy Bedford » Publish Date: 12 October 2011

-If you have been thinking about fixing your mortgage by remortgaging to a new deal then now really might be the prime time to do it.
+If you have been considering fixing your mortgage by remortgaging to a new deal, then now might be the prime time to do it.

-It could be a flash in the pan though, rates were beginning to rise early this year when the economic outlook was less gloomy but the effects of the Tsunami in Japan and the subsequent concerns over the Eurozone were enough to revert the trend.
+It could be a flash in the pan, rates were beginning to rise early this year when the economic outlook was less gloomy, but the effects of the Tsunami in Japan and the subsequent concerns over the Eurozone were enough to revert the trend.

-What is certain though is that there are fixed rate mortgages available which are several percent lower than the average mortgage interest rate paid by borrowers over the last 25 years so if you are concerned by the possibility of higher rates and don’t have too much to lose by switching to a fixed rate deal there have definitely been far worse times to take a fixed rate.
+What is certain, though, is that there are fixed-rate mortgages available which are several per cent lower than the average mortgage interest rate paid by borrowers over the last 25 years; so if you are concerned by the possibility of higher rates and don’t have too much to lose by switching to a fixed-rate deal; there have certainly been far worse times to take a fixed rate.